NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 This tutorial has two parts:

-1. **Primary analysis**: Run minute workflow on a set of raw FASTQ files.
+1. **Primary analysis**: Run a minute workflow on a small set of FASTQ files.
-2. **Downstream analysis**: Perform analyses on the resulting bigWig files using usual bioinformatics tools.
+2. **Downstream analysis**: Look at the resulting bigWig files using usual bioinformatics tools.

 In order to make this tutorial last a reasonable time, the **primary analysis** part is independent from the second part, as it runs only on a subset of the data you can see in the second part.
 During the **primary analysis** you will see H3K27m3 data output for replicate 1 of our experiments.
 In the **downstream analysis** you can look at the three replicates together.